Evidence05/ctf-writeups/README.md

-Hello, this is a place for me to document and elaborate on my CTFs and HacktheBox activities.
+Hello, this is a place for me to document and elaborate on my CTFs and HackTheBox activities.
 # ctf-writeups